XY

 It's difficult to envision purely algo-backed stablecoins nowadays, but for a time, stables like Terra UST gained significant marketshare.
 These projects offered decentralisation, but were typically under-collateralised and relied on algorithmic incentive mechanisms to maintain peg.

-This is the category under which XY fits in, along with stablecoins like DAI and USDe.
+Stablecoins like DAI and USDe fit into this category.
 These projects maintain high levels of decentralisation, while being over-collateralised by crypto assets.
 Crypto-backed stablecoins can be viewed as a compromise between fiat-backed and purely algo-backed stablecoins.
 Due to the volatile nature of crypto assets, crypto-backed stablecoins do still offer risk.
 We explain how XY maintains its peg later on in this page.

 Users can gain yield with XY in two ways: